BrandonQuintanilla/TODO-MVI/README.md

 ### The User is a function

-The MVI architecture sees the user as part of the data flow, a functionnal component taking input from the previous one and emitting event to the next.
-The user receives an input―the screen from the application―and ouputs back events (touch, click, scroll...).
+The MVI architecture sees the user as part of the data flow, a functional component taking input from the previous one and emitting event to the next.
+The user receives an input―the screen from the application―and outputs back events (touch, click, scroll...).
 On Android, the input/output of the UI is at the same place; either physically as everything goes through the screen or in the program: I/O inside the activity or the fragment.
 Including the User to seperate the input of the view from its output helps keeping the code healty.

 <img src="https://raw.githubusercontent.com/oldergod/android-architecture/todo-mvi-rxjava-kotlin/art/MVI_detail.png" alt="Model-View-Intent architecture in details"/>